waynegraham/clioweb.org/cv.md

 ## Education

-### ABD, History, George Mason University
+* *ABD*, History, George Mason University

-### Master of Arts, History, Virginia Polytechnic Institute and State University
+* *Master of Arts*, History, Virginia Polytechnic Institute and State University (2003)

-### Bachelor of Arts, History and Political Science, The University of Virginia’s College at Wise
+* *Bachelor of Arts*, History and Political Science, The University of Virginia’s College at Wise (2001)

 ## Experience

-### June 2011–present

-Design Architect, Scholars' Lab, University of Virginia Library
+### Design Architect, Scholars' Lab, University of Virginia Library

-### October 2010–June 2011
+June 2011–present

-Associate Director of Research, Center for History and New Media
+### Associate Director of Research, Center for History and New Media

-### August 2006–October 2010
+October 2010–June 2011

-Creative Lead, Center for History and New Media
+### Creative Lead, Center for History and New Media

-###  May 2009–June 2010
+August 2006–October 2010

-Adjunct Lecturer, Department of History, American University
+### Adjunct Lecturer, Department of History, American University

-### August 2006–May 2009
+May 2009–June 2010

-Graduate Lecturer, Department of History and Art History, George Mason University
+### Graduate Lecturer, Department of History and Art History, George Mason University

-### December 2005–August 2006
+August 2006–May 2009

-Web Developer, Center for History and New Media
+### Web Developer, Center for History and New Media

-### August 2003–December 2005

-Graduate Research Assistant, Department of History and Art History, George Mason University
+December 2005–August 2006

 ## Publications